crystal-lang/rfcs/text/0011-extending-api-docs.md

 # Summary

-We propose the addition of a `:showdoc:` directive that will allow to document normally undocumented types and methods.
+Introduce a `:showdoc:` directive for the doc generator which includes normally undocumented types and methods in the API documentation.

 # Motivation